-Contrary to negative reviews, they are sticking behind their products and services by offering a 30-day full refund policy.
+Contrary to negative user reviews, they are sticking behind their products and services by offering a 30-day full refund policy.

 Security is a priority

-They offer good protection for your website.
+Bluehost offers good protection for your website.
 They provide secure shell access (SSH) so web devs and admins can access config files securely.
 SpamExperts, Apache SpamAssassin, and Spam Hammer are their anti-spam tools of choice.

-They offer other security features such as an IP address blacklist, password protected directories, email account and user account filters, and access to manage digital certificates and private keys.
+Bluehost offers other security features such as an IP address blacklist, password protected directories, email account and user account filters, and access to manage digital certificates and private keys.